elisha2kyakpo1/telegram-bot-capstone/README.md

 You will need an API KEY to communicate with bot
 # Here is one you can use, and don't misuse it.
+1484024670:AAGpphvzoWo4Ah6vtyjKnwNA7e8sgdXYT9E

+For this key to work, assign it to a token variable in bot.rb initialize method.

 ## Author